 Link budget calculations to derive e.i.r.p. values for white space devices

-WSDs parameters
+WSD’s parameters

-The parameters assumed for outdoor and indoor WSDs are listed, respectively, in Table 4.1 and 4.2 of § 4.3.
+The parameters assumed for outdoor and indoor WSDs are listed, respectively, in Table 4.1 and 4.2 of Section 4.3.

 The Shannon formula was used to compute the signal-to-noise ratio as a function of the transmission bandwidth and the data rate.
 It was then assumed that the WSDs are performing 2 dB off from the Shannon capacity bound.